Graham Rodger

-Graham Rodger (born 1 April 1967) is an English football coach and former professional footballer who is the chief scout and community coach of Grimsby Town.
+Graham Rodger (born 1 April 1967) is an English football coach, former professional footballer and scout.

 As a player, he was a defender from 1984 until 1998 for Wolverhampton Wanderers, Coventry City and Luton Town before finishing his career with a six-year stint at Grimsby Town, where he retired in 1998 following the club's promotion to Football League First Division.
 Since his retirement from the playing side of the game Rodger has remained with Grimsby, firstly holding the position of community coach and later assistant manager and caretaker manager.
 In 2006, he had a brief stint as the club's permanent manager but was dismissed after 5 months in charge.
 Shortly after his dismissal he was brought back to the club once again taking up his role in the community.

 Playing career

 The highpoint of Rodger's playing days was his FA Cup win in 1987.
 Playing against the favourites Tottenham Hotspur, Coventry City secured a memorable extra-time victory.
 Rodger featured as a substitute for the injured captain Brian Kilcline late in normal time, and played an important part in the winning goal with a superb pass through several players to Lloyd McGrath which resulted in the goal seconds later.

 Rodger transferred to Grimsby Town in 1992 and was an ever-present defender for the club for the next six seasons.
 He was a regular for the club up until his final season, in which he was a part of the historic 1997/1998 Promotion team.
 He was released by manager Alan Buckley in the summer of 1998, and after training with Hull City he retired from professional football.